christianfosli/christianfosli.github.io/content/about.md

 ### Contact info

-You can find my contact info and my profile on various online platforms in the header.
+You can find my contact info and my profile on various online platforms next to my name in the header.

 ---